Site Search:

-Sometimes it is unsafe for a child to visit with a parent because the parent drinks a lot, takes drugs, or is abusive.
+Sometimes it is unsafe for a child to spend time with their parent because the parent drinks a lot, takes drugs, or is abusive.

-A judge can order some things to make visitation safe:
+A judge can order some things to make parenting time or visitation safe:

 • "Supervised visitation” means that the other parent can only see your child with someone else watching.
 Supervised visitation centers are places where social workers who know about domestic violence watch over the visits between parents and children.
 You can ask the judge to order visitation to take place at a supervised visitation center.
 You can also have friends, relatives, or people from your church supervise.
 If you want someone like that to supervise the visits, be prepared to tell the judge who that person is and why he or she is a good person to supervise.
 Make sure the person is willing to supervise visits before you give his or her name to the judge.

-• Limits on time: The judge can make visitation only be a few hours at a time and order that no overnight visits are allowed.
+• Limits on time: The judge can limit parenting time to a few hours at a time or order that no overnight parenting time be allowed.

-• Limits on place: The judge can order that the other parent has to visit with your child in a specific place, like the mall or a playground.
+• Limits on place: The judge can order that the other parent spend parenting time in a specific place, like the mall or a playground.

-• Other orders: The judge can order the other parent to do certain things, or not do certain things, before visiting your child.
+• Other orders: The judge can order the other parent to do certain things, or not do certain things, before visiting or spending parenting time with your child.
 Some things the judge can order are:

-• No drinking for 24 hours before visitation.
+• No drinking for 24 hours before parenting time or visitation.

-• The parent must go to Alcoholics Anonymous (AA) each week to have a weekly visit.
+• The parent must go to Alcoholics Anonymous (AA) each week to have weekly parenting time or visits.

 • The parent must attend parenting classes.